-Colorado’s 5th congressional district lies in the center of the state and is home to Colorado Springs and its surrounding communities, including Cimarron Hills and Fort Carson.
+Colorado’s 5th congressional district lies in the center of the state and is home to Colorado Springs and its surrounding communities, including Cimarron Hills, Peyton, Monument, and Fort Carson.
 Five counties compose the Fifth District: El Paso, Fremont, Teller, Park, and Chaffee.
 Colorado Springs, the most heavily populated area within the district, boasts a large contingent of both active-duty and retired military personnel.
 It is also home to many important companies in the defense industry and five military installations, including the Air Force Academy, Fort Carson Army Base, Schriever Air Force Base, Peterson Air Force Base, and Cheyanne Mountain Air Force Station.

 With its wonderful climate, clean air, nearby springs and Pikes Peak in the backdrop, Colorado Springs began as a resort.
 Founded in 1872 by Civil War hero and railroad magnate Gen. William J. Palmer, Colorado Springs was envisioned as a city of culture— thus it earned the nickname, “Little London.”
 Today, that vision continues to hold true.
 Tourism remains an economic mainstay – the southern edge of the Rocky Mountains and Pikes Peak provide a backdrop that attracts visitors from around the country and the world and, with a lively arts and culture scene, great shopping, and small-town feel, it is no surprise that so many visitors choose Colorado Springs as their vacation destination.